Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 -Shhh!
 Please walk quietly in the hallway!

-What does that mean?
-Just world building.
-In normal circumstances we can presume Peach's bedroom or at least personal space is up on these higher floors.
+It's just a tiny bit of world building sneaking in.
+In normal circumstances we can presume Peach's personal spaces are on these higher floors.
+(Ignore that we can't find them.)
 Logically don't go stomping or being loud in her halls.
-It's no secret or anything.
-The DS remake rewords this dialog again to prove it's nothing really.
+The DS remake rewords this message, but either way it's not deeper than that.